Bosch Q4 net jumps six-folds to Rs 482 cr | Business

 The company had reported a net profit of Rs 81 crore during the January-March quarter of 2019-20.

-Revenue from operations rose to Rs 3,218 crore during the fourth quarter as against Rs 2,237 crore in the same period of FY20, Bosch Ltd said in a regulatory filing.
+Revenue from operations rose to Rs 3,218 crore during the fourth quarter from Rs 2,237 crore in the same period of FY20, Bosch Ltd said in a regulatory filing.

 For the 2020-21 fiscal, the company reported a consolidated net profit of Rs 481 crore as against Rs 650 crore in 2019-20 financial year.
 Revenue from operations stood at Rs 9,716 crore as compared with Rs 9,842 crore in FY20.